sparcules/Spark_Pixels/README.md

 6. If you have more than one Particle device it is recommended to navigate to the settings menu and select the **Default Driver**.
 The app will auto-open this device on startup.
 This allows for a faster start up.
 7. Enjoy controlling your Neopixels from your Android device.

+Alternatively, check out this [video](https://vimeo.com/169198269) from Looking Glass that shows how to configure Spark Pixels with the L3D Cube.

 ## Flashing the Firmware
 1. Go to the Particle web IDE (https://build.particle.io/build/)